openenergymonitor/emontx4/docs/emontx4_emonpi_install.md

 The emonTx4 can be connected to an existing emonPi via a USB-C to USB-A cable (as shown in the example picture above), measurement data can be transferred over USB.
 This provides a simple and reliable setup.

 **Tip:** For a lower cost single-phase configuration the emonTx4 can be powered from the emonPi over the same USB connection.
-The emonTx4 can then use the emonVs-mini pictured above (voltage sensor only - *Available soon*) rather than the full emonVs-psu (voltage sensor with integrated power supply).
+The emonTx4 can then use the emonVs-mini pictured above (voltage sensor only) rather than the full emonVs-psu (voltage sensor with integrated power supply).

 **Configuration**<br>The main thing we need to do here is tell a piece of software on the emonPi called emonHub to read from the USB serial port.